Our people are our biggest asset.

 Cert IV MentalHlth, DipEmpServ, DipMgt

 Marko has 10 years of management experience and has predominantly worked within the Disability Employment Services and NDIS sectors.
-Marko is passionate about helping people with a disability live their best lives, and he strives to achieve this through his commitment to exceptional customer service, training and development of staff, implementation of systems and efficiencies and his strong focus on quality and ensuring that the National Standards for Disability Services and ISO 9001:2015 underpins all of ORS’ service delivery.
-Marko’s expertise lies in his ability to manage multiple contracts/systems, his strong performance orientation, his background in design, his love of social media and technology, his strong marketing and business development skills and his extensive experience in quality and compliance across multiple industries.
+Within the sector, Marko has held many different positions including; General Manager, National Performance Manager, Mental Health and Disability Specialist and Regional Manager.
+Marko is passionate about helping people with a disability live their best lives, and he strives to achieve this through his commitment to exceptional customer service, training and development of staff, implementation of systems and efficiencies and his strong focus on quality and ensuring that the National Standards for Disability Services, NDIS Quality and Safeguarding Framework, NDIS Practice Standards and ISO 9001:2015 underpins all of ORS’ service delivery.
+Marko’s expertise lies in his ability to manage multiple contracts, develop and roll out policies, procedures and systems across multiple businesses division.
+His expertise are underpinned by his strong performance orientation, background in digital design, love of social media and technology, strong marketing knowledge, business improvement and development skills as well as his extensive experience in quality and compliance management across multiple industries.

 Rob Savage, IT Manager